 The ‘Superannuation Test’ only applies if you are an Australian Government employee working overseas, and are also a member of one of two Government superannuation schemes: CSS or PSS.

-As discussed above, a person leaving temporarily, even for an extended holiday, remains an Australian resident for tax purposes.
-But if the student from that example above extends their stay beyond the four months to over six months, then they will fail the ‘183-day Test’.
+- As discussed above, a person leaving temporarily, even for an extended holiday, remains an Australian resident for tax purposes.
+But if that person extends their stay beyond the four months to over six months, then they will fail the ‘183-day Test’.
 However, if they still intend to return to Australia or their domicile remains here, then they will likely still be an Australian resident.

 What about my HELP/HECS debt?